o1298098/remote-play/README.md

    - Modify the `lan` network settings to match your network interface (replace `eth0` with your actual network interface)
    - Update subnet and gateway if needed
    - (Optional) Set JWT secret for production use
+   - **Important for container deployments**: after services start, open the web interface and go to **Settings → WebRTC Settings**, then set **Public IP** to an address reachable from the browser (typically the host machine's LAN IP in a home network, or the server's public IP when exposing PSRP over the Internet).
-   - **Note**: WebRTC and TURN server settings can be configured in the web interface after deployment (Settings → WebRTC Settings / TURN Server Settings)
+   - **Note**: Other WebRTC and TURN server settings can also be configured in the web interface after deployment (Settings → WebRTC Settings / TURN Server Settings)

 2. **Start the services**:
    ```bash